Are Income Taxes Unconstitutional or Illegal?

 Despite periodic challenges, the legality of the income tax code has been upheld in court time and time again.
 Yet many people still try to avoid paying taxes based on what the IRS calls "frivolous tax arguments."
 Many of these arguments are misinterpretations of existing law or of the Constitution itself.

 Top 5 Unsuccessful Arguments Against Income Taxes

 Every year, many people try and fail in arguing against paying taxes.
 The IRS releases an annual report of frivolous tax arguments and, here at eFile.com, we have compiled a list of the top 5 well-known arguments, all of which have been struck down in court.

 "Taxation is taking property, so it is a violation of the 5th Amendment."

 Supporters of this claim assert that tax collection is taking of property without the due process of law and therefore unconstitutional.
 They cite the 5th Amendment of the Constitution, which states that no person shall be “deprived of life, liberty, or property, without due process of law."

 Why it's frivolous: While the 5th Amendment to the Constitution does protect individual citizens against unlawful seizure of property, the Constitution itself grants the federal government the power to tax (learn more about the history of taxes, including taxation in the United States).
 Having an amendment to the Constitution prohibit taxation would create a contradiction; therefore, taxation of income is not considered a violation of the 5th Amendment.

 "Filing an income tax return is voluntary."

-Some people claim that filing an income tax is voluntary because, according to their interpretation, the IRS said so itself.
-They rely on the fact that the Form 1040 instructions state that filling out the form is voluntary.
+Some people claim that filing an income tax is voluntary because, according to their interpretation, the IRS said so itself, relying on the fact that the Form 1040 instructions state that filling out the form is voluntary.
 In addition, the 1960 Supreme Court case Florida v.
 United States even stated that our “system of taxation is based upon voluntary assessment and payment, not upon distraint."
 Since then, there have been multiple cases based on the voluntary argument for not filing and paying taxes, including United States v.
 Tedder in 1986 and United States v.
 Gerrads in 1994.